 San Jacinto southern trails hikes

-There are plenty more exciting trails on the southern half of the mountain range accessible through HWY 243.
+There are plenty more exciting trails on the southern half of the mountain range, accessible through HWY 243.
 Most of the hikes start near a cozy mountain town called Idyllwild.

-Scenic Camping in Idyllwild
+Scenic Camping at Idyllwild

 Address for Lake Hemet campgrounds 56570 Hwy 74, Mountain Center, CA 9256 (951) 659-2680.

 Things to keep in mind: You will NEED a permit to hike the trails (for your wellbeing and safety), which can be easily obtained for FREE at least at these three places:

 I. United States Forest Service Headquarters and Idyllwild Ranger Station, 54270 Pine Crest, P.O.
 Box 518, Idyllwild, CA 92549.